-The staff of the Waidner-Spahr Library is proud to announce the creation of The Waidner-Spahr Library Research Prize for Sophomores or Juniors, designed to recognize and reward students who produce exceptional research projects during the academic years when they identify as sophomores or juniors.
+The staff of the Waidner-Spahr Library is proud to announce the creation of The Waidner-Spahr Library Research Prize for Sophomores or Juniors, designed to recognize and reward students who produce exceptional research projects during their sophomore or junior years.

 This prize comes with a certificate and a $100 award.
 In addition, the prize will be noted on the winner’s transcript.